This post may contain affiliate links. Read my disclosure policy.

 - Finally, you could use all dark rum and add cinnamon extract or cinnamon simple syrup.

-What else can you make with apple cider or apple juice?
+More recipes to make with apple cider or apple juice

 - Instant Pot or Slow Cooker Apple Cider Pulled Chicken Sandwiches